 KLEA McKENNA | Automatic Earth

-Mckenna writes, Automatic Earth refers to what I see as a “blue print” that exists within nature; a plan within each organism to automatically generate a particular form or pattern that is then, inevitably flawed.
-I approach these broken patterns within the landscape as allegories for human emotional experience.
-It is where the pattern breaks that we are told something: a draught, a trauma, an interaction, the slash of a chainsaw…. a crack in the earth.
-The flaws in these pre-destined forms become a record of time and of labor and they tell the story of the life that made them.
+McKenna’s current body of work, Automatic Earth, refers to what she sees as a “blueprint” within nature; a plan within each organism to automatically generate a particular form or pattern that is, in its execution, almost inevitably flawed.
+She approaches these broken patterns within the landscape as allegories for the human emotional experience.
+It’s where the pattern breaks that we’re told something: a draught, a trauma, an interaction, the slash of a chainsaw… a crack in the earth.
+Trees grow for decades or centuries and their formation is a record of time, of labor, the story of a life.

 PLEASE CONTACT THE GALLERY FOR PRICING